- What are the steps involved in grading a phone card?

 Q. What aspects are evaluated during grading?

-Our graders consider criteria from BOTH sides of the card - both surfaces, all edges, along with the centering and variable information such as batch numbers, PIN numbers, serial numbers, and scratch-off coatings.
+Our graders consider criteria from BOTH sides of the card - both surfaces, all edges, along with the centering and variable information such as batch codes, PIN numbers, serial numbers, and scratch-off coatings.

 Q. How are grades assigned?